fabianlischka/InfoSec101/p1-InfoSec101.md

     - the server (whatever is before the first slash) must be read from right to left (so, this is not a good link: www.mybank.com.domain.bla.phishingsite.xyz/login.html)
 - Prevention:
     - be suspicious of unexpected, somewhat generic emails
-    - read the link before you click (*actual* link, not displayed)
+    - examine the link before you click (*actual* link, not displayed), but note that even if that looks right, it could still be phishy!
-    - don't click on links in emails to "log in" somewhere
+        - better: just don't click on links in emails to "log in" somewhere
-        - use your own bookmarks, or just type it in
+        - instead: use your own bookmarks, or just type it in
-    - check the exact name of the website, and the "lock" symbol
+    - **check the URL (the exact name of the website), and the "lock" symbol, before you type your password**
     - never provide your password to anyone, except the *actual* website it's for

 ### Malware